harfbuzz/harfruzz/README.md

 ## Notes about the port

-harfruzz is not a faithful port.
+harfrust is not a faithful port.

 harfbuzz (C++ edition) can roughly be split into 6 parts:

-1. shaping, handled by harfruzz
+1. shaping, handled by harfrust
 1. subsetting, (`hb-subset`) moves to a standalone crate, [klippa](https://github.com/googlefonts/fontations/tree/main/klippa)
 1. TrueType parsing, handled by [`read-fonts`](https://docs.rs/read-fonts)
 1. Unicode routines, migrated to external crates